ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 *Fig 2: Raw gender data*

-... gender contains null values, in addition any user who does not identify as male or female is tagged as "other".
+...
+Fig 2 shows how gender contains null values.
+Note also that any user who does not identify as male or female is tagged as "other".

 **Income**

 ![placeholder_1](https://ismith1024.github.io/images/income_raw.png)

-*Fig x: Raw user income data*
+*Fig 3: Raw user income data*

-... income contains null values.
+...
+Fig 3 shows how income contains null values.

 I evaluated these missing data points both by way of imputing missing values, and by removing missing data from the experiment.
-I found the machine learning performance was better with the removed data, but not by much.
-And for the purposes of statistical significance, with a sample size of 17000, removing even thousands of records did not move the needle.
+I found the machine learning performance was better with the imputed data.
+As for the purposes of statistical significance, with a sample size of 17000, removing even thousands of records did show any detrimental effects.

 #### Portfolio.json

-Portfolio is a straightforward record of all ten offers, contianing a hex id string, list of channels, difficulty, duration, reward, and offer type (one of 'bogo', 'informational', or 'discount')
+Portfolio.json is a straightforward record of all ten offers, contianing a hex id string, list of channels, difficulty, duration, reward, and offer type (one of 'bogo', 'informational', or 'discount')

 #### Transcript.json

-Transcript contains the time series data for all events - offer received, offer viewed, transaction, and offer completed.
+Transcript.json contains the time series data for all events - offer received, offer viewed, transaction, and offer completed.
 The JSON objects did not lend themselves to creating a dataframe directly as not every event had the same characteristics.
-I built a series of functions to inspect a JSON object and place the relevant characteristics in a suitable column (for exampl, 'transaction amount').
+I built a series of functions to inspect a JSON object and place the relevant characteristics in a suitable column (for example, 'transaction amount').
 Columns with no applicable value were encoded as -1.

 ```
 def get_offer_id(entry):